 - Capitals: only use where necessary, which is usually for proper nouns (people, titles, places, organisations, companies and institutions) and only when used in full e.g. Exeter City Council, Exeter’s city council, and never use for emphasis

-- Clichés: avoid like the plague, neither the tip of the iceberg nor the bare minimum, don’t greenlight going forward
+- Clichés: avoid like the plague and don’t greenlight going forward

 - Colons: use to quote speech or lead to demonstrating subclauses

 - Commas: only use the Oxford comma when necessary to clarify scope

 - Compass points: north, south, east and west should be lower case unless used to refer to a recognised place e.g. South West

 - Dates: don’t include a comma or st/rd/th after the day number e.g. Monday 1 May not Monday, 1st May, don’t include the year if current, don’t use apostrophes for plurals e.g. the 2010s, capitalise days with proper names e.g. New Year’s Eve, Bank Holiday Monday